dyne/dnscrypt-proxy/README-WINDOWS.markdown

 By default, the service is named `dnscrypt-proxy`, but this can be changed with the `--service-name` command-line switch when installing the service.

-The following registry value are recognized:
+The following registry values are recognized:

 Registry Value    | Type
 ----------------- | --------------